mrfdev/CMI/Resources/FAQ/cmi-mode-stuck-on-join.md

 ## For me it's creative or fly mode, not god mode, now what?

 In that case the concept is the same, check your commands, the user info, the modules related to that, and configuration settings.
 Double check the permissions.
 Avoid conflict with other plugins, and test in an isolated setup to confirm it's a bug with cmi or not.

+---

+More information about CMI: https://www.zrips.net/cmi/